-In a recent webinar, Dr. James Willey describes a two color fluorometric assay for more robust quantitation of nucleic acids in highly degraded FFPE and FNA samples.
-Wiley’s method, described in a recently published article in the journal PLoS One, employs a patented mixture of internal and external standards paired with a pre-amplification step.
+In a webinar linked below, Dr. James Willey describes a two colour fluorometric assay for more robust quantitation of nucleic acids in highly degraded FFPE and FNA samples.
+Willey’s method, described in an article published in the journal PLoS One, employs a patented mixture of internal and external standards paired with a pre-amplification step.
 This system enables measurement of transcription levels of three lung cancer-associated genes and a control gene in clinical samples.
 All of the fluorometric probes used in the method are labeled with Black Hole Quencher® dyes in BHQplus® probes.
 The compact design of BHQplus probes is optimal for this application as it confers enhanced sequence discrimination for each target.
 The webinar takes the audience through assay development, reagent preparation, and the analytical validation experiments.

 Banked FFPE specimens present numerous analytical challenges due to harsh fixation methods which create sporadic degradation of nucleic acid integrity.
 Further complicating the use of material from these samples is the non-uniformity of not only their preservation, but also the extraction of nucleic acids.
 Sample storage methods and preparation can vary widely according to fixation protocol, length of storage, ambient conditions, and specimen size.

-In the webinar Dr. Willey explains a new normalization method employing synthetic competitive internal standards that have been used for single analytes in FDA-approved diagnostics such as the Roche COBAS® Ampliscreen HIV-1 Test.
-With advances in personalized medicine, there is increased interest in the measurement of transcript abundance of multiple genes using qRT-PCR data as a prognostic of disease progression allowing selection of the most efficacious treatment for an individual's cancer.
+In the webinar (see below) Dr. Willey explains a new normalisation method employing synthetic competitive internal standards that have been used for single analytes in FDA-approved diagnostics such as the Roche COBAS® Ampliscreen HIV-1 Test.
+With advances in personalised medicine, there is increased interest in the measurement of transcript abundance of multiple genes using qRT-PCR data as a prognostic of disease progression allowing selection of the most efficacious treatment for an individual's cancer.

 The assay they developed makes use of a sequence-specific FAM-labeled probe homologous for the native template (NT).
 A second sequence-specific Quasar® dye-labeled probe is designed for the internal standard (IS), with a 4-6 base difference from the native template (NT).
 The first round of PCR allows conservation of sample and pre-amplification of the targets, while the second round of PCR uses a single primer pair and competitive NT and IS BHQplus probes for each gene of interest.
 The NT and IS probes compete for the same primers and amplify with the same efficiency.
 The mixture of synthetic internal standards (MIS) for each of four genes controls for interfering substances in the reaction, pipetting variation, and prevents false negatives.

-Dr. Willey provides a detailed description of the two color fluorometric assay development: preparation of synthetic internal standards for each gene, mixture of internal standards (MIS), analytical validation, and an external standard mixture (ESM) for inter-experimental variation.
-A detailed outline and data are provided for a four-gene lung cancer diagnostic test (LCDT) used to analyze trans-thoracic FNA samples.
+Dr. Willey provides a detailed description of the two colour fluorometric assay development: preparation of synthetic internal standards for each gene, mixture of internal standards (MIS), analytical validation, and an external standard mixture (ESM) for inter-experimental variation.
+A detailed outline and data are provided for a four-gene lung cancer diagnostic test (LCDT) used to analyse trans-thoracic FNA samples.

 Dr. James Willey is a co-founder, inventor and medical advisor for Accugenomics, and the George Isaac Professor for Cancer Research, University of Toledo Health Sciences Campus.
 The technology described, published in PLoS ONE1 is the subject of US patents (e.g., U.S. 7,527,930), licensed to Accugenomics, Inc.